pingidentity/pingidentity-devops-getting-started/docs/get-started/getStarted.md

     brew install docker-compose
     ```

-    !!! info "docker-compose installation note"
+    !!! info docker-compose installation note
-          Installing docker-compose is only necessary to deploy [Docker containers](getStartedWithGitRepo.md) when using docker with Rancher Desktop.
+          Installing docker-compose is only necessary to deploy [Docker containers](getStartedWithGitRepo.md)
+          when using docker with Rancher Desktop.

           See [Rancher preferences](https://docs.rancherdesktop.io/preferences#container-runtime) to switch from containerd to dockerd (moby).

 ### Product license